passkeydeveloper/passkeys.dev/content/en/docs/reference/terms/index.md

 See [_Autofill UI_](#autofill-ui)

+## Conditional Create

+A WebAuthn capability which allows a Relying Party to request the creation of a passkey after a successful sign in user another credential from their credential manager, such as a password.

+Note:

+- The browser, operating system, and credential manager must all support conditional create.
+- `conditionalCreate` in getClientCapabilities() represents only the browser's support for the capability and does signal OS and/or credential manager support.

+{{< button color="light" button-size="sm" icon="fas fa-circle-info" cue=false order="first" tooltip="Go to reference in the WebAuthn specification" href="https://www.w3.org/TR/webauthn-3/#sctn-createCredential" >}}WebAuthn Spec Reference{{< /button >}}

 ## Credential Exchange

 A standardized process to securely transfer passkeys, passwords, and other types of information from one [passkey provider](#passkey-provider) to another.